The CM class number one problem for curves of genus $2$: Improved bounds

-Suppose that $l$ splits in $F^r$.
-Then by Corollary \ref{totram}, we have $\sqrt{l}\in F$, but we assumed that $l$ is unramified in $F$.
-Therefore, the prime $l$ is inert in $F^r$.
+\item[(ii)] If $F=\QQ(\sqrt{p})$ with a prime number $p\equiv 3\ (\mod\ 4)$, then $2$ is inert in $F^r$. \end{itemize} \end{lem} \begin{proof} (i).
+Under the assumption $I_{0}(\Phi^{r})=I_{K^{r}}$ (see the final column of Table~\ref{table}), the only possible decomposition types for a prime that is ramified in $K$ and unramified in both $F$ and $F^r$ are (2) and (3) in Table \ref{table}.
+Hence the statement follows.

-\item[(ii)] If $2$ is ramified in $F^r$, then by Lemma \ref{ram1}-(i), the prime $2$ is totally ramified in $K$ and $K^r$.
-If $2$ splits in $F^r$, then at least one of the primes in $F^r$ above $2$ ramifies in $K^r$ since $2$ ramifies in $K/\QQ$.
-Therefore, by Corollary \ref{totram}, in both cases we have $F=\QQ(\sqrt{2})$, contradiction.
-Hence the prime $2$ is inert in $F^r$.\end{itemize} \end{proof}
+(ii).
+The prime $2$ is ramified in $F$ since $p\equiv 3\ (\mod\ 4)$.
+By Table~\ref{table}, we see that if $2$ is ramified or split in $F^r$, then we have $\sqrt{2}\in F$, a contradiction.
+This implies that $2$ is inert in $F^r$. \end{proof}